tomaspferreira/IPRO-Wordle/README.md

 ### Opensource AI
 For guiding methods and correction purposes, Chatgpt was used.

+### Peer interaction
+Through exchange of ideas and knowledge, more diverse aspects and functions could be applied on this project

 ## License
 This project uses the MIT license